Savvythelegend/PGDocs/docs/monitoring.md

-# Monitoring
+﻿# Monitoring
 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

-!!!
-Important
+:::important
 Installing Prometheus and Grafana is beyond the scope of this project.
     We assume they are correctly installed in your system.
 However, for experimentation we provide instructions in
     [Part 4 of the Quickstart](quickstart.md#part-4-monitor-clusters-with-prometheus-and-grafana).